fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 ![](thingshadow-4.png "Thing shadow state after FOTA update")

+#### Programmatic firmare over-the-air update using the AWS CLI

+1. If not already done so, [install](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) the AWS CLI version 2.

-> &#x1F6C8; As an alternative to perfoming cloud-triggered firmare over-the-air updates manually through the AWS IoT Console, you do that also programmatically by using the [AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
-Use the [aws iot-data publish](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/iot-data/publish.html) command as shown below and provide the name of your AWS IoT thing, the new firmware version your board should be updated to as well as the checksum or signature of the same:
+2. Trigger a firmware over-the-air update for your board by entering an [aws iot-data publish](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/iot-data/publish.html) command as shown below.
+Provide the name of your AWS IoT thing, the new firmware version your board should be updated to as well as the checksum or signature of the same:

 **Windows:**
 ```bat